Surprise Confession, Chap. 1

 "Well," I said, "First of all, I decided I wasn't gonna go anywhere without knowing what happened with you and Dom.
 I was hopin' Dom would be able to talk to you about everything, and secondly, I was hoping—and praying—that you'd come to your senses about me.
 By the way, how did you come to your senses about me?"

-"It was because of a long discussion/argument that Dom and I had the day you didn't come to the hangar," String said.I was wonderin' what you guys talked about that day, I said to myself excitedly.
+"It was because of a long discussion/argument that Dom and I had the day you didn't come to the hangar," String said.I was wonderin' what you guys talked about that day, I thought excitedly.
 Then String continued, "Dom was flying me back to the cabin, and the whole time, he kept talking about what you'd said the day before, and he told me about what happened in Michael's limo when you were planning to rescue me from Horn.
 And, we talked about the curse," String said, then smiled again.
 "And, something else happened that day you were gone—Saint John came back—and he's alive."

 "WHAT?"
 I said.
 "You're kidding, String!
 He's alive?
 And, he's home?
 Where has he been all these years?"